Casey-Seago/CaseyRead/README.md

 - 👋 Hi, I’m @cattleandcoffee
+- 🐛 I am: a PhD student in Animal Sciences who began learning to code in fall 2019
 - 👀 I’m interested in: introducing data analysis to improve livestock production and analyzing biological datasets
 - 🌱 I’m currently learning R, Python, and SQL